xtream1101/humblebundle-downloader/README.md

  hbd -s "<COOKIE_VALUE>" --library-path "Downloaded Library" --progress unset HISTCONTROL
 ```
+(Please note that the extraneous space before hbd prevents your cookie key from being saved to your machine's history.)

 This directory structure will be used:
 `Downloaded Library/Purchase Name/Item Name/downloaded_file.ext`